Elena Salgado

-Elena Salgado Méndez ([eˈlena salˈɣaðo ˈmendeθ]) (born 12 May 1949 in Ourense, Galicia, Spain) is a Spanish politician of the Spanish Socialist Workers' Party (PSOE) who served as Deputy Prime Minister of Spain and held several ministerial portfolios during her political career.
+Elena Salgado Méndez ([eˈlena salˈɣaðo ˈmendeθ]) (born 12 May 1949 in Ourense) is a Spanish politician of the Spanish Socialist Workers' Party (PSOE) who served as Deputy Prime Minister of Spain and held several ministerial portfolios during her political career.

 Education

 Salgado is a graduate of industrial engineering.
 She has a master's degree in business administration.

 Career

 Early in her career, Salgado held high-level positions at the finance and industry ministries; Josep Borrell was considered to be a mentor to her.
 From 1996 until 1997, she briefly served as manager of the Teatro Real in Madrid.

 From 2004 until 2007, Salgado served as Minister for Health and Consumer Affairs.
 In this capacity, she tried to implement the so-called wine law, a project to prevent alcohol consumption among minors; she confronted Burger King and urged the company to withdraw advertising for XXL hamburgers; and she advocated for genetic selection of embryos for therapeutic purposes.
 Most notably, she became known as the architect of legislation that banned smoking in public places.
 In 2006, she was Spain's candidate for the post of Director General of the World Health Organization (WHO).
 Following a selection process with 11 candidates, she emerged as the only non-medical professional among the five finalists who also included Kazem Behbehani, Shigeru Omi, Margaret Chan and Julio Frenk; the position eventually went to Chan.

 As Minister for Public Administrations from 2007 until 2009, Salgado played a key role in overseeing the roll-out of a stimulus package of €8 billion ($10.7 billion) for infrastructure projects by city governments.

 Despite her Galician origin Salgado later served as a deputy for Cantabria province since the 2008 general election.

 From 2009 until 2011, Salgado served as minister of Economy and Finance and as first and second vice president of Spain, in the Socialist Party government of José Luis Rodríguez Zapatero.
 Amid a cabinet reshuffle, she succeeded Pedro Solbes as Minister of Finance in April 2009 in what was considered a surprise move by Zapatero and thereby became the first woman to hold this position.
 At the time, she was one of the few to have been in all of Zapatero's governments, alongside María Teresa Fernández de la Vega, Elena Espinosa and Miguel Ángel Moratinos.
 She held the office until the fall of the Zapatero Administration in the 2011 general election.